ACTL4001-T1-2022/github-showcase-page-marbs-consulting/README.md

 #### Methodology used in economic impact code
 1)  Load necessary packages
-2)  Install inflation data in csv
+2)  Install inflation data csv
 3)  Create a time series using this data and use an ARIMA model to project this from 2021-2031
 4)  Repeat steps 2 and 3 but instead using household savings data, household spending data, population data and GDP data.
-5)  Use the forecasted data for 2021-2031 for the prior variables in addition to the forecasted revenue, expenses and profit and create two excel files.
-The one contraining data from 2011-2020 will be the training set and the one contraining data from 2021-2031 will be the test set.
+5)  Create two excel files including forecasted data for 2021-2031 for the prior variables in addition to the forecasted revenue, expenses and profit.
+The file containing data from 2011-2020 will be the training set and the file containing data from 2021-2031 will be the test set.
 6)  Partition the training data into a test and training set in order to test the accuracy of our model
 7)  Fit a linear regression model using the selected variables (Year, Healthcare and Profit) in order to predict GDP
-8)  Determine the accuracy of this model through the R squared, adjusted R squared, RMSE, MAE, p-value and accuracy of the predictions
+8)  Determine the accuracy of this model through calculating the R squared, adjusted R squared, RMSE, MAE, p-value and accuracy of the predictions
-9)  Fit the linear regression on the full training set
+9)  Fit the linear regression onto the full training set
 10)  Use this to predict the GDP for 2021-2031
 11)  Graphically compare the GDP for 2021-2031, calculated using a time series, vs the GDP calculated via linear regression, which accounts for the impact of an international football team